-Guidebooks: The guidebook Guía práctica del Camino Jacobeo del Ebro y Camino Catalán has detailed information on the Catalán portion of the route from Monserrat to the point where the Sant Jaume splits off.
-This guidebook was issued in a new edition in 2008.
-(Spanish) L'Associació d´Amics del Camí de Sant Jaume publishes what appears to be a complete and thorough guide on the Sant Jaume.
+Guidebooks: The Catalan Government has produced a free downloadable guide to the Catalan part of the Sant Jaume.
+(English, Spanish) There a number of guidebooks at Altiär Libería.
+L'Associació d´Amics del Camí de Sant Jaume publishes what appears to be a complete and thorough guide on the Sant Jaume.
 Click on the "La guia" link in their site's home page.
 (Catalán)

 Internet links: The Confraternity of Saint James has an overview of the Camí de Sant Jaume.
-Caminosantiago.org has general information on both routes.
+(Route #2 in the list of routes in Catalunya) Caminosantiago.org has general information on the Sant Jaume, the Ebro, Barcelona to Montserrat and Montserrat to San Juan de la Peña.
+Find the list under the heading "Caminos Catalanes".
+The dot-rar files are compressed Google Earth (kml) files.
 L'Associació d´Amics del Camí de Sant Jaume (Catalán) is a site devoted to the Sant Jaume and (Catalán) The MundiCamino site has a large amount of detailed information.
 In the MundiCamino site, after selecting English (the small British flag icon), click on Routes in the menu bar and slide down to Camí de Sant Jaume (1), the route that connects to the Camino aragonés, or Camí de Sant Jaume (2), the route connects to the Ruta de Ebro.

 Other remarks: English will be only rarely encountered with castillano (Spanish) and catalán being the primary languages.
 French will be the reserve language.